 Manufacturing plays an essential role in the lives of many entrepreneurs and small business owners.
-As technology continues to improve, new methods of manufacturing continue to emerge.
-Among these relatively new methods is 3D printing, and its widespread use in manufacturing has grown in recent years.
+As technology continues to improve, new methods of manufacturing continue to emerge as viable methods for small- and mid-scale production.
+Among these is 3D printing, and its widespread use in manufacturing has grown in recent years.

-First, what is 3D printing?
-It's the process by which three-dimensional digital models are made into physical objects using a 3D printer.
+3D printing is the process by which three-dimensional digital models are made into physical objects.
 Working in tandem with computer software, the 3D printer reads a digital STS file on a computer and then uses a filament or a resin to render the digital representation in tangible material, layer by layer.

 3D printers employ a variety of materials, including plastics and polymers, steel, titanium, gold, and ceramic.
-This versatility means 3D printed models can be used for everything from artistic sculptures to airplane components.
+This versatility means 3D-printed models can be used for various objects, including artistic sculptures and airplane components.
 Some 3D printers can even print proteins and chemicals, enabling the devices to create foods and medicines.

-“I don’t think there’s a component made today that won’t somehow be touched by 3D printing in some fashion or another, whether directly or indirectly,” said Mark Cola, president and CEO of 3D printing and quality assurance company Sigma Labs.
+“I don’t think there’s a component made today that won’t somehow be touched by 3D printing in some fashion or another, whether directly or indirectly,” said Mark Cola, former CEO of 3D printing company Sigma Labs.

 Applications for 3D printers